-"When it became clear that the vote for founding the canton Jura had been won, the rejoicing knew no bounds.
+"When it became clear that the vote for founding the canton of Jura had been won, the rejoicing knew no bounds.
 People were dancing in the castle courtyard; they were all embracing each other and kissing each other; car horns sounded a fanfare; musicians wandered through the town with drums and trumpets and all the church bells began to ring."

 Schwander, Marcel: Jura.
-Konfliktstoff für Jahrzehnte [Jura: Object of Decades-long Strife](Zurich/Köln 1977)
+Konfliktstoff für Jahrzehnte (Jura: Object of Decades-long Strife), Zürich/Köln 1977

-The Jura conflict began after the former Episcopal principality of Basel was merged with the canton Bern at the Congress of Vienna in 1815.
-It was fed by the tensions between the French-speaking, Catholic population of the Jura and the German-speaking, Protestant canton Bern.
+The Jura conflict began after the former Episcopal principality of Basel was merged with the canton of Bern at the Congress of Vienna in 1815.
+The French-speaking, Catholic population of the Jura formed a minority within the mainly German-speaking, Protestant canton of Bern.
 For most of its life the conflict remained a smouldering fire, from which flames would occasionally leap up; but it did not spread beyond the region.
-It was only after the Second World War that the separatist movement in the Jura became a serious problem for the canton Bern, and ultimately for the whole of Switzerland.